HHS/TANF-app/tdrs-backend/docs/user_role_management.md

 **Description**

-For the OTA MVP, we will need to assign the Django built-in roles of `superuser` and `staff` to the deployed applicataion.
+For the OFA MVP, we will need to assign the Django built-in roles of `superuser` and `staff` to the deployed applicataion.
 This will be needed for users to have access to the Django Admin interface detailed above.

 This guide will provide instructions on how to define them in local and deployed environments.